Part of

 St. Maria's offers exceptional opportunities for pupils to both access a range of physical activities and develop their physical skills.
 Alongside teachers and specialist coaches delivering high quality skills based lessons, children are also given the opportunity to access alternative sports, such as yoga, lacrosse and fencing within the curriculum.

-Through the curriculum and extended schools provision, St Maria has previously been awarded the Bronze Award for the School Games Mark and are currently working towards the Silver Award.
+Through the curriculum and extended schools provision, St Maria has previously been awarded the Silver Award in 2022-2023.
+This was upgraded from the Bronze Award in previous years.

 PE at St Maria Goretti Catholic Academy aims to develop the knowledge, skills and capabilities necessary for mental, emotional, social and physical wellbeing in our children now and for their future.
 Physical fitness is an important part of leading a healthier lifestyle.
 It teaches self-discipline and that to be successful you must work hard, show resilience and have the determination to believe that anything can be achieved, aspects which are integral to our ethos at St Maria Goretti Catholic Academy.